 Your professional headshot is part of the branding.
 So, minimizing it is not ideal.
 That said, ask your web designer for specific crop sizes they want.
 Common crop factors are: 1 to 1, 1 to 2, 1 to 3, 2 to 3, 3 to 4, 4 to 5, and 5 to 7.
 Think of these as the relative size of on side, say 5 inches, to the other, 7 inches.

 One more point on aspect ratio.
 You might want to use a hero image of yourself on the home page or your about page.
 This is an image that usually spans across the entire width of a web page when viewed on a desktop screen.
 This might be a ratio of 16 to 9, for example.
 If you are going for this type of shot, be sure it is planned for in advance with your photographer as there are probably different background considerations to consider during the headshot session.

 Also ask your designer what their preferred file format is.
 Common requested formats may include JPEG, PNG, or TIF.
 But there are other possible.
 You might want to consider background colors in advance for a headshot in case there is an opportunity or desire for the background to match your brand’s color scheme.

 Author Headshot or Musician Headshot

-At a minimum, ask them what file format is preferred and the dimensions they want (a pixel by pixel or inch by inch count).
+At a minimum, ask them what file format is preferred and the dimensions they want (a pixel by pixel, inch by inch count, or crop factor).
 You may also ask them if there is a preferred background as this may help in better branding the book.
 For example, if the cover is to do with a nature scene, perhaps your headshot should be shot outdoors.

 Documents for ERAS® Residency Applicants

 First, make sure your headshot is full color – black and white is pretty much to be avoided, at least as your main headshots.
-You should also get them from around the shoulders up and cropped vertically – 8” wide by 10” tall.
+You should also get them from around the chest up and cropped vertically – 8” wide by 10” tall.